lewiebe2/school_district_analysis/README.md

 ![](Resources/new_analysis_findings/new_district_summary.PNG)

-The district summary was mostly unaffected, with only a few tenths difference between the average scores and percent passing.
+The district summary was mostly unaffected, with only a few tenths difference each for the average scores and percent passing columns.

 #### *School Summary*